mbelaloui/Ansible/README.md

 # Ansible

 Ansible is an automation agentless engine that enable us to describe an IT infrastructure throw playbook.
+Ansible push over ssh small programs, called 'Ansible modules' to nodes.
+This modules are used to describe the desired state of the system.
+This modules are deleted when the pays is finished.

+A good practice is to use ssh-keys, kerberos is also supported.

 Use case :
 * We can deploy app